 Are you talking about data analytics like every other discerning business owner or company?
 If you’re not, reconsider your school of thought.
 Perhaps you need to reawaken to the fact that data analytics is no longer the province of multinationals and big-box companies.

-Let’s imagine that you know how analytics is transforming business processes and decision making.
+Let’s imagine that you know how analytics is transforming business processes and decision-making.
 What all can agree is that having superior data analytics skills can position your business competitively.
 It’s the norm for modest businesses seeking growth successes in a disrupted world.

 If your excuse to drift away from data analytics is your start-up status, smile.
-Small businesses are leveraging data analytics and it benefits to scale to levels they’ve only envisioned on paper.
+Small businesses are leveraging data analytics and its benefits to scale to levels they’ve only envisioned on paper.
 Since data is the new business fuel, it’s only wise to take some time to learn, internalise, and employ what data and analytics have in store for budding organisations and businesses.

 Today, data science analytics is an essential business tool.
-Advanced computing and Internet of things (IoT) now enable businesses to leverage various metrics.
+Advanced computing and the Internet of things (IoT) now enable businesses to leverage various metrics.
 There are many facets to understanding data analytics.
 Where can you start?

 What is Data?

 A simple definition of data is raw information.
 Business and consumer activities online and offline amount to business data.
 A specific definition points to data being demographic info, behaviour, trends, personal attributes, and business-to-customer interactions.
 Some big corporations gather data on the most unassuming activities online and leverage it to optimise delivery.

 - Structured data is highly defined in a way that makes it easily searchable.
 It’s stored in relational databases.
 Examples of structured data include addresses, names, dates, credit card details or stocks, and geolocation information.